I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/scsiwmi/ns-scsiwmi-scsiwmi_request_context.md

 ######

-`BufferSize`

-Reserved for system use and not available for use by miniport drivers.

 `MinorFunction`

 Reserved for system use and not available for use by miniport drivers.

+`ReturnStatus`

+Indicates the return status of the SRB.
+This member is not valid until after the miniport driver has called <a href="..\scsiwmi\nf-scsiwmi-scsiportwmipostprocess.md">ScsiPortWmiPostProcess</a> to update the request context.

 `ReturnSize`

 Indicates the number of bytes of data transferred for the SRB.
 This member is not valid until after the miniport driver has called <a href="..\scsiwmi\nf-scsiwmi-scsiportwmipostprocess.md">ScsiPortWmiPostProcess</a> to update the request context.

-`ReturnStatus`

-Indicates the return status of the SRB.
-This member is not valid until after the miniport driver has called <a href="..\scsiwmi\nf-scsiwmi-scsiportwmipostprocess.md">ScsiPortWmiPostProcess</a> to update the request context.

-`UserContext`

-Points to a miniport driver buffer that contains any data the miniport driver requires to process the SRB.
-This can be a pointer to  the miniport driver's HW_DEVICE_EXTENSION structure or some other buffer.

 ## Remarks
 When the miniport driver receives an SRB in which the <b>Function</b> member is set to SRB_FUNCTION_WMI, it calls <a href="..\scsiwmi\nf-scsiwmi-scsiportwmidispatchfunction.md">ScsiPortWmiDispatchFunction</a> with request parameters, including a pointer to a request context. <b>ScsiPortWmiDispatchFunction</b> passes the request context to the miniport driver's appropriate <b>HwScsiWmi</b><b><i>Xxx</i></b> routine.